ogie15/ATTUNE-POWERSHELL-BASICS/PowerShell Basic Blueprint (For Loop)/MDFOR-BLUEPRINT.md

 >
 > The Condition placeholder represents the portion that evaluates the condition each time the For loop runs.
 >
-> If the condition set is True, the commands in the command block runs, and the condition is evaluated again.
+> If the condition set is True, the commands in the command block run, and the condition is evaluated again.
 >
 > If still True, the commands in the Statement list run again.
 This is repeated until the condition becomes False.
 >